collectionbuilder-lis/jewishkansans/pages/about.md

   </div>
 </div>

-{% include feature/modal.html button="Contribute to the project" title="Contributions" text="If would like to contribute to the Homemaking project, please reach out to [HomemakingProject@ku.edu](HomemakingProject@ku.edu)" color="success" %}
+{% include feature/modal.html button="Contribute to the project" title="Contributions" text="If would like to contribute to the Homemaking project, please reach out to [HomemakingProject@ku.edu](HomemakingProject@ku.edu)" color="primary" %}

 <div class="row">
   <div class="col-md-12">